gzigzigzeo/resource_spec/README.md

 ### Motivation

-In every rails app we have a set of controllers which incapsulates simple CRUD logic, especially in admin area.
+In every Rails app we have a set of controllers which encapsulates simple CRUD logic, especially in the admin area.
 Most of such controllers stays uncovered: it often seems excessive to test typical things.
 In other hand, in such typical places there always exists some unusual logic, which had to be tested.
 Furthermore, 100% test coverage rocks.

 ## Simple Use Case